dantleech/blog/content/posts/2026/05-12-day-17/index.md

 I said hello to a man in cycling lycra pants.
 He was cycling from Rome back home to the Netherlands with what was surely his wife.
 There was also another, older, couple who I met as I wheeled my bike out from the shed who were just cycling up to Bolzano.
-Both were caught out by the weather yesterday and didn't feel particularly optimistic about the weather in the upcoming days.
+Both couples were caught out by the weather yesterday and didn't feel particularly optimistic about the weather in the upcoming days.

 It was raining during breakfast and it was spitting as I pedalled out from